-The Obama administration has offered Iran-the outlier-a stark choice: integration or isolation.
+The Obama administration offered Iran-the outlier-a stark choice: integration or isolation.
 And therein lies the dilemma: Iran perceives the very process of integration into an international community whose dominant power is the United States as an insidious threat to regime survival.
 Integration (as through a nuclear deal) offers economic benefits to sustain the regime, but it also carries the risk of political contagion that could destabilize it.
-That is the crux of Khamenei's dilemma.